xandermar/foxtrot/services.md

 ---

+## 🧩 Drupal Development and Consulting

+With over 20 years of experience, our team offers expert Drupal development and consulting services.
+We provide:

+* Comprehensive knowledge of Drupal versions 7 through 10
+* Custom module development and site configuration
+* Strategic consulting to optimize your Drupal projects

+Whether you're starting a new project or enhancing an existing one, we have the expertise to support your goals.

+---

 ## 🎨 Web Design and Hosting

 We specialize in creating visually appealing and functional websites using Drupal or WordPress, depending on your requirements.
 Whether you're launching a new site or revamping an existing one, our team offers: